cflurin/node-red-contrib-flow-statistics/README.md

 ### flow-statistic
-A simple node that outputs a flow-statistic:
+A simple node that outputs flow-statistics:

 * node-types
 * node-quantity